UK considered sending asylum seekers to south Atlantic, FT reports

 “This ludicrous idea is inhumane, completely impractical and wildly expensive,” Nick Thomas-Symonds, the opposition Labour Party’s home affairs spokesman, said on Twitter.

+“Tens of thousands of people have rebuilt their lives in the UK and we will continue to provide safe and legal routes in the future,” the source said.

-“As ministers have said we are developing plans to reform policies and laws around illegal migration and asylum to ensure we are able to provide protection to those who need it, while preventing abuse of the system and the criminality associated with it,” the official was quoted as saying.
+“As ministers have said we are developing plans to reform policies and laws around illegal migration and asylum to ensure we are able to provide protection to those who need it, while preventing abuse of the system and the criminality associated with it,” the source said.

 There has been a surge in the number of migrants arriving in Britain this year, with media reports suggesting that about 1,500 people travelled across the English Channel in small boats and dinghies in August alone.